i2bc/n_terminal_lysine/README.md

 ## Scripts and computing environment configuration

 - aaFreqByPos.R: R script to create a graph
-- associate.sh: combines the measurements calculated for all species in a table (to run after compute.sh)
-- compute.sh: compute measurements for one species (isoelectric point, CG%, Plong, Pavg, and P2nd)
+- compute.sh: compute measurements and create summary table (isoelectric point, CG%, Plong, Pavg, and P2nd)
 - conda_env_Rbase_n_terminal_lysine.yml: recipe to create a conda environment and run R script
 - conda_env_compute_n_terminal_lysine.yml: recipe to create a conda environment and run shell script
 - get_nt.awk: get n fisrt nucleotides for each sequence of a multiple fasta file (used in compute.sh)